prasad-albert/albert-python/CONTRIBUTING.md

 # Python SDK Release Process

+## Releasing

-This document outlines the process for releasing the Albert Python SDK to [PyPI](https://pypi.org/), building and publishing documentation, and managing permissions related to the release workflow.
+This section outlines the process for releasing the Albert Python SDK to [PyPI](https://pypi.org/), building and publishing documentation, and managing permissions related to the release workflow.

+Releasing the package is triggered manually through the creation of a GitHub Release.
+When a GitHub Release is created with a version tag matching the form `v{version}`, a CircleCI workflow is triggered that publishes the package to PyPI and builds the documentation.
+Generally, releases are only created against the `main` branch on a cadence determined by the development team.

 ---